Thanksgiving Blissful Yoga Retreat, Nov. 2018

 Spa treatments can be arranged at the student’s expense

-Three meals will be served each day – a mix of international, Guatemalan and Doron’s special healthy, yummy and Mediterranean touch made from fresh local produce, organic when available.
-Each meal is substantial, varied and nourishing, to energize you through your practices without leaving you feeling too heavy.
-All food at the Doron Yoga & Zen Center is prepared as healthily and nutritiously as possible under the guidance of the DYZC's Founder and Director, who is also a trained chef and certified nutrition consultant.
-To the greatest extent possible, food is organic and locally sourced, including from the DYZC's own blossoming gardens.
+Three vegetarian meals will be served each day, and we always take our meals together as a group.
+The food is a mix of international, Guatemalan and Doron’s special healthy, yummy and Mediterranean touch.
+Ingredients include fresh local produce, organic when available.
+Each meal is substantial, varied and balanced, to energize you through your practices without leaving you feeling too heavy. nutritiously as possible under the guidance of the DYZC's Founder and Director, who is also a trained chef and certified nutrition consultant.

 Please let the DYZC know if you have any food allergies or special dietary restrictions.
 And if possible carry any food that may be specific to your requirement.